OpenCSGs/csghub-sdk/README_EN.md

 1. Repo downloading（model/dataset）
 2. Repo information query（Compatible with huggingface）

+## Get My Token

+Visit [OpenCSG](https://opencsg.com/), click on Sign Up in the top right corner to complete the user registration process.
+Use the successfully registered username and password to log in to [OpenCSG](https://opencsg.com/).
+After logging in, find [Access Token](https://opencsg.com/settings/access-token) under Account Settings to obtain the token.

 ## Getting Started

 To get started with the CSGHub SDK, ensure you have Python installed on your system.
 Then, you can install the SDK using pip: